goonwolf666/LoadingScreensMod/README.md

 - Use the code in the _LoadingScreensMod_ folder and follow these instructions to convert 12 of your own 1920x1080 PNG files to an imageset, which corrects the washed-out background widget issue.
 - The included code will randomly select a background from that imageset for your DayZ server's loading / queue / countdown screens.
 - With a bit of extra editing, you can easily add many more images or backgrounds of a much higher resolution.
+- Test your output mod on it's own FIRST to confirm it works - there is a bat script to test mods with in [HelpfulFiles folder](/HelpfulFiles).
+- Mod load-order counts - if you're using other mod(s) that override loading screens (custom maps, server packs, etc.) then load this mod AFTER those.

 **NEW: You can follow the instructions below along with this video I made:**<br>
 https://youtu.be/ZcoEt63tzXo _(turn on captions for detailed instructions!)_